geoffrich/geoffrich.net/src/posts/marvel-unlimited-by-year.md

 > This is the best thing I've ever seen on Reddit.

 It was nice to develop something that others found useful!
 One of the best things about knowing how to code is being able to create something solving a niche problem that wouldn't otherwise get addressed.
+These comments also show that SvelteKit provides a speedy user experience as well as a great dev experience.

 As a dev myself, I know as well as anyone that rewriting a product with an existing user base is hard.
 I'm not trying to disparage the development team as part of this effort&mdash;I just wanted to restore a feature that I (and many others) found essential, and try out some new dev tools in the process.